 Invalid object name ‘Users’.

-On the other hand, the stored procedure sp_GetUserCity and the view v_Address01 are still on the list, but when you try to use them, errors will be raised:
+On the other hand, the stored procedure sp_GetUserCity and the view v_Address01 are still on the list, but when these are used, errors will be raised:

 Msg 208, Level 16, State 1, Procedure sp_GetUserCity, Line 8 [Batch Start Line 2]